Constantor/complex-numbers/README.md

   - divide complex by real
   - divide complex by complex
   - divide real by complex
-  - power complex number by integer exponent
+  - power complex number by real exponent (negative and fraction too)
+  - get integer root of complex number
+  - get argument of complex number
+  - get module (absolute) of complex number

 ### How to use
 Include the class file in your code.
 Than you need create as many numbers as you need.
 Complex numbers in the class have the form a*i+b, where a and b is real and i is imaginary unit.
 To create complex number use code like this: